Table of Content:

 Packages are stored under the epm

--managed directory in a
+-managed directory in a path identical to

 $epm:managed-dir/github.com/elves/sample-pkg